 - Substitute in low fat provolone cheese slices

-- Use low sodium broth and Worchester sauce
+- Use low sodium broth and Worchestershire sauce

-Even with these modification it’s still super yummy.
+Even with these modifications it’s still super yummy.
 So try it out and let us know if it’s your fave Philly cheese steak.
 Enjoy!